-For any first time buyers looking to get on the property ladder, recent events have been making that more difficult than ever.
+For any first-time buyers looking to get on the property ladder, recent events have been making that more difficult than ever.
 The Government’s Help to Buy scheme aims to enable millions of people to purchase their first home.
 This guide will tell you everything you need to know.

-Why are times so hard for first time buyers?
+Why are times so hard for first-time buyers?

-Now factor in the worst cost of living crisis for over 30 years, with inflation soaring past 10% and widely expected to reach the late teens.
-Rising energy bills, petrol prices and food costs mean that everyone is struggling to get by, let alone save some earnings towards a house deposit.
+Now factor in the worst cost-of-living crisis for over 30 years, with inflation soaring past 10% and widely expected to reach the late teens.
+Rising energy bills, petrol prices, and food costs mean that everyone is struggling to get by, let alone save some earnings towards a house deposit.

-Clearly, help is needed.
+Help is needed.

 What is the Help to Buy scheme?